btschwertfeger/Growth-Model-Website/README.md

 ## 📍 Availability

-This website is available at the website of the Alfred-Wegener-Insitute (see [Growth_Model.html](https://www.awi.de/fileadmin/user_upload/AWI/Forschung/Klimawissenschaft/Dynamik_des_Palaeoklimas/Growth_Model)).
-The latest version is available the github pages feature of thie repositoriy (see [github.io/Growth-Model-Website/](https://btschwertfeger.github.io/Growth-Model-Website)).
+This website is available at [the website of the Alfred-Wegener-Insitute](https://www.awi.de/fileadmin/user_upload/AWI/Forschung/Klimawissenschaft/Dynamik_des_Palaeoklimas/Growth_Model).
+The latest version is available [the GitHub pages feature of the repository](https://btschwertfeger.github.io/Growth-Model-Website).

 ---